muehmar/gradle-openapi-schema/README.md

 * Only `allOf` is supported to combine schemas.
 Currently, `oneOf`, `anyOf`, and `not` are not yet supported.
 * The keyword `additionalProperties` with value `false` is not supported for object types, i.e. if the serialisation framework supports unknown properties, no validation error will occur in case of additional properties.
+* The combination of `properties` and `additionalProperties` for object types is not supported.
+If both keywords are present, only `properties` will be used, the value of `additionalProperties` gets ignored.

 ## Change Log